Chinese internet publishing options

 A copy of your website (using a local Chinese-hosted domain is recommended) on our Asia hosting services with direct access to China’s internet.

-Website content often needs changes to make your website visible in China.
+Website content often needs to be updated to make your website visible in China.

 Article: Access to China Asian cloud services